Rosneft beefs up with TNK-BP purchase

 "This is a very good signal for the Russian market.
 It is a good, large deal.
 I would like to thank you for this work," Putin told Sechin at a meeting on Monday.

-Part one of the Kremlin-backed deal folds BP's (BP.L) half of TNK-BP TNBP.MM, Russia's third-largest oil firm, into Rosneft (ROSN.MM).
+Part one of the Kremlin-backed deal folds BP's half of TNK-BP, Russia's third-largest oil firm, into Rosneft.
 In exchange, BP gets $12.3 billion of cash and 18.5 percent of Rosneft, raising its holding to 19.75 percent.

 In stage two, BP's 50-50 partner in the TNK-BP venture, AAR, would get $28 billion, but the two deals are independent of each other.
 It leaves the businessmen behind AAR with weakened negotiating power and Rosneft firmly in the driving seat, analysts said.